marksteve/ytpl/README.md

 # YTPL
 A super simple Youtube playlist web app.
 Add videos and share the url.

-Right now any users can modify the playlists.
-I'll try to add signin with social networks to have more controls of your playlists.
+Right now any user can modify any playlist.
+I'll add signin with social networks to have more controls of your playlists later.

 ## TODO
 * Start anywhere from playlist